Lola Bunny (song)

 "Lola Bunny" is a song recorded by Spanish singer Lola Indigo in collaboration with Canarian rapper Don Patricio.
-It was released as a single on 31 July 2019 through Universal Music Spain.
+It was released as a single on 31 July 2019 through Universal Music Spain; this character is not related to the character of the same name from Looney Tunes.
 The track, produced by Stygo, reached the fourth position on the PROMUSICAE chart and is certified two times platinum in Spain for selling over 80,000 copies.

 Background

 In January 2019, rapper Don Patricio released his second studio album La Dura Vida del Joven Rapero outside Locoplaya which features the three-week number one single "Contando Lunares" featuring Cruz Cafuné.
 From that moment on, the Canarian became extremely popular in his home country.
 Thus, Lola Indigo became very interested in interacting or musically collaborating with him.
-The two announced that they had working on a common project in June 2019 but did not reveal what it was until 16 July, when they both announced at Los40 Summer series concerts in Badajoz that the two would be collaborating on her newest single "Lola Bunny", which plays around with her stage name and the cartoon character.
+The two announced that they had working on a common project in June 2019 but did not reveal what it was until 16 July, when they both announced at Los40 Summer series concerts in Badajoz that the two would be collaborating on her newest single "Lola Bunny", which plays around with her stage name and the Looney Tunes character.
 The single was announced on social media the day after.
 The release date was announced four days later alongside the cover art reveal.